erbridge/alex-slack-bot/README.md

 ## Usage

-Once you launch the Slack app, the bot user will be added to all public channels.
-When new public channels are created, the bot user will automatically be added to them, too.
-You can also manually add it to any other channel you want to monitor by inviting it as you would any other user.
+Once the app is set up and running, add the bot to the channels you want it to monitor.
+Invite it like you would any other user.

 As messages are sent in channels the bot user is a member of, the app will pass them through Alex.
 If it detects any issues, it will send an ephemeral message